-LWK Kitchens were recently very fortunate in spending time with the ‘Nation’s Favourite French chef’, Jean-Christophe Novelli.
+LWK London were recently very fortunate in spending time with the ‘Nation’s Favourite French chef’, Jean-Christophe Novelli.
 As a professional chef Jean-Christophe knows the necessity of a kitchen design that will meet all of a user’s needs and facilitate the cooking experience.
 But this is just as important within a domestic kitchen, so during his visit we were keen to ask Jean-Christophe what aspects of kitchen design he considers most valuable:

 LWK: Jean-Christophe Novelli, you’re a chef by profession, but outside of work who does most of the cooking for yourself and your family?
 Is it still you?